-In addition to the Quality Assurance Requirements that sets out the minimum trainer requirements for all Site Safety Plus courses, trainers must have attended and achieved this course, as well as meet the criteria below:
+In addition to the Quality Assurance Requirements that sets out the minimum trainer requirements for all Site Safety Plus (SSP) courses, trainers must have attended and achieved this course (or one of a higher level in the SSP temporary works suite), as well as meet the criteria below:

-Requirement 1 Requirement 2 Requirement 3 be a member of the Institution of Civil Engineers (MICE/FICE) or be a member of the Institution of Structural Engineers (MIStructE/FIStructE) or be a member of the Institution of Royal Engineers (InstRE). be registered with the Engineering Council at IEng or CEng level. hold relevant practical and design experience of temporary works (such as falsework, formwork, access and protection).
+Requirement 1 Requirement 2 Requirement 3 be a member of the Institution of Civil Engineers (MICE/FICE) or be a member of the Institution of Structural Engineers (MIStructE/FIStructE) or be a member of the Institution of Royal Engineers (InstRE). • be registered with the Engineering Council at IEng or CEng level. hold relevant practical and design experience of temporary works (such as falsework, formwork, access and protection).